Design an LLM That Works for You

 Degree Requirements

-The Professional LLM in General Law requires the completion of 36 credits including a research requirement.
-The program is designed to be completed in one year (three active terms) of full-time study.
-Students declare 2-3 areas of specialization and draw courses from those areas to create a study plan tailored to their interests and goals.
+The Full-Time LLM in General Law requires the completion of 36 credits, including a research requirement, and is designed to be completed in one year (three academic terms).
+Students complete a customized program of study by combining courses from two or more areas of specialization, creating a pathway tailored to their academic interests and professional goals.

 Available Areas by Term: